 The silky cushions are very large, preventing points of high presser from forming anywhere on your head, even when wearing glasses as do I.

 The Sennheiser signature headband includes spongy soft padding as well that further enhances overall comfort.
-Sennheiser definitely paid as much attention to comfort when they designed the HD-650, as they did to great aural performance.
+They surely paid as much attention to comfort when they designed the HD 650, as they did to great audio performance.

 The HD-650 earcushions appear quite durable.
 Mine look brand new still after several years of use, and so far, have not shed any fuzz balls.
 These earphones have held up better than some of the Sonys I’ve used such as the MDR 7506 and MDR-V500 units.
 I had to replace the cushions after a couple of years on those, but not on these, so far.

 These hi-fi phones looks as great as they play, featuring black with silver trim that gives these headphones a modern, hi-tech appearance.

 These Sennheiser HD 650 Headphones are Plenty Loud

 They can play quite loud, with the wide dynamic range over the entire audio frequency band.
 This makes them particularly grand for widely varying musical volumes such as found in classical music.
 For pop music, these earphones play loudly enough to deafen us.
 Yet they do it with neither loss in fidelity nor increase in distortion.